 And of course, the finish line in front of Main Event

-Just remind them to be careful if they are going to drive along the course to cheer you on at various locations.
+Just remind spectators to be careful if they are going to drive along the course to cheer you on at various locations.
 And also remind them to make awesome signs for you, bring their cowbells to help keep your energy up and flowers for the finish line!

 Are Dogs allowed on course?
 Unfortunately due to insurance requirements, only Service Dogs are allowed on course and must start at the end of the race after all other participants have started.

 Are strollers allowed on course?
 Yes, but due to insurance requirements, strollers must start at the end of the race after all other participants have started and please, be very careful.
 With that said, 7 and 10 miles for the kiddos might be a little much especially if the weather is poor.
 Unless you don’t mind hearing “Mom/Dad, How much longer?” for a couple hours.
 Plus it might be a little dangerous for your fellow walkers and runners to try to maneuver around you because some of the areas overlap and the intersections can be a little tight!
 But if you want to run with a stroller, you can do the 3 mile course but just start at the very end to help make sure you don’t run into anyone.
 Your time won’t start until you pass over the timing mat so it won’t affect your race time too much.